May 19, 2020Read More

 It seems odd to hear business leaders speak about the world becoming a more diverse place.
 The world has always been diverse, populated by an array of cultures, ethnicities, races, religions and orientations.
 It only appears more diverse to some because they’ve not had the same level of exposure in the past, whether the result of isolationist policies, exclusionary practices or technological limitations in travel and communications.
-As we discuss in our recent eBook “The Future of Talent in the Contingent Workforce,” ongoing changes in legislation and technology are breaking down the barriers between nations and people, ushering in a new era of acceptance, globalization, assimilation and unity.
+As we discuss in our eBook "The Future of Talent in the Contingent Workforce”, ongoing changes in legislation and technology are breaking down the barriers between nations and people, ushering in a new era of acceptance, globalization, assimilation and unity.

-In 1995, the United States was estimated to be 83 percent white, 13 percent black, one percent American Indian, Eskimo and Aleut, and four percent Asian and Pacific Islander.
-Ten percent of Americans, mostly blacks and whites, were also of Hispanic origin.
-Nearly one in eleven Americans was foreign born.
-Today, however, the ethnic and racial composition of the workforce is evolving rapidly -- a trend that will continue to gain speed and shape the nature of tomorrow’s workplaces and talent.
+As we can see, the ethnic and racial composition of the workforce is evolving rapidly -- a trend that will continue to gain speed and shape the nature of tomorrow’s workplaces and talent.

 A truly diverse workforce cultivates creativity, productivity and innovation by bringing together talent from disparate backgrounds and experiences, who coalesce yet retain their individual identities.
-Like new the Android advertisement says, in a commercial brimming with diversity, “Be together.
-Not the same.”

 Diversity has long been a hallmark of staffing providers.
 Back in the 1950s, the “Mad Men” years -- and aptly named, because these were the halcyon days of powerful men in business -- women who had taken unprecedented positions in the workforce to assist with the war effort were expected to return to lives of domesticity.
 Instead, many signed on to be “Kelly Girls,” a contingent labor program that catered to a minority segment of the workforce and which enjoyed enormous success and popularity.

-Successful businesses have learned that they can rely on diversity to strengthen their operations and bottom-line profits.
+Successful businesses have learned that they can rely on having workforce diversity to strengthen their operations and bottom-line profits.
 Diverse talent are paving the foundations of a more robust and unified economy that will flourish for generations to come.

 Millennials, now one of the most closely watched and influential generations of talent entering the professional ranks, are also the most racially and ethnically diverse group in today’s workforce.
 A large majority of Millennials, 71 percent, appreciate the influence other cultures exert on the American way of life.
 That’s nearly 10 percent more than the outgoing Boomer generation.